MeadCo/MeadCoScriptXJS/README.md

 [MeadCo's ScriptX Services](https://scriptxservices.meadroid.com) browser agnostic printing services in the cloud, on premise and on Windows PC.
 The dependency on the [ScriptX Service Client Library](https://github.com/MeadCo/ScriptX.Print.Client) is required for this to work.

-v1.5 Adds support for ScriptX Services on Windows PC.
+v1.5 Added support for ScriptX Services on Windows PC.

 ## Current version
-1.5.5
+1.6.0

 ## Packages